mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

     ```

 2. **`JSR-250` annotations**
-Method-level security must be enabled by annotating a configuration class (good practice is to annotate the Security Configuration class to keep all configurations related to security in one place) with `@EnableGlobalMethodSecurity(jsr250Enabled = true)`.
-Methods must be secured by annotating them with `JSR-250` annotations.
-The JSR 250 annotations are standards-based and **allow simple role-based constraints to be applied but do not have the power of Spring Security’s native annotations**.
+    - Method-level security must be enabled by annotating a configuration class (good practice is to annotate the Security Configuration class to keep all configurations related to security in one place) with `@EnableGlobalMethodSecurity(jsr250Enabled = true)`.
+    - `jsr250Enabled` and `securedEnabled` can be used together
+    - Methods must be secured by annotating them with `JSR-250` annotations.
+    - With `jsr250Enabled` set to true, a **pointcut** will be effected such that any methods annotated with @RolesAllowed will be wrapped with Spring Security’s aspects.
+    - The JSR 250 annotations are standards-based and **allow simple role-based constraints to be applied but do not have the power of Spring Security’s native annotations**.
+    - The `@RolesAllowed` annotation is equivalent to `@Secured` in almost every way
     ```java
     @Configuration
     @EnableWebSecurity